Posted - 07 Nov 2015 : 22:49:11

 23. Click Comms then call "Host is Hot" and your IP, the required Theatre and the connection bandwidth eg "Host is Hot, IP 248.137.2.8, Korea KTO, 1024 bandwidth" then wait for all of the clients to join.
 If you wish, you can post some of the additional information using TeamSpeak (TS) before starting BMS then you just need to call "Host is Hot, connection details in TeamSpeak".

-24. A new feature of 4.33 allows you to see the bandwidth of people joining the server.
-The setting in Paragraph 8 should force all clients to your chosen bandwidth setting but check it as they join just to be sure.
+24. A new feature of 4.33 allows you to see the bandwidth and port of people joining the server.
+The setting in Paragraph 8 should force all clients to your chosen bandwidth setting but check it and their port as they join just to be sure.

 Joining a Server as a Client